-Besides choosing the schedule script from wittyPi.sh, you can also use schedule script without the help from wittyPi.sh.
-Just copy the schedule script file to "~/wittypi/schedule.wpi" and then run "./runScript.sh" in the "~/wittypi" directory, the script will start to work.
-This allows you to use schedule script as an interface, to integrate other tools with Witty Pi together.
+Although the schedule script can be chosen by wittyPi.sh, you can use it without the help from wittyPi.sh.
+Just copy the schedule script file to "~/wittypi/schedule.wpi" and then run "./runScript.sh" in the "~/wittypi" directory, the script will start to work.This allows you to use schedule script as an interface, to integrate other tools with Witty Pitogether.
 For example, you can create your own tool to visually create a schedule script, or remotely generate the schedule script via a web interface.